• Skip to primary navigation

 She had me taste the soup before and after the addition of the chicken powder.
 I was surprised by the difference that the chicken powder made.
 Knorr Chicken Powder made the soup more well-rounded in flavor.

 When Mama Lin wanted to prepare a quick lunch for the family, she used the chicken broth as the base for a noodle soup with dumplings and vegetables.
-Developing this recipe reminds me of the weekends when I was young, watching I Love Lucy reruns while slurping on a bowl of Mama Lin’s chicken noodle soup.
+Developing this recipe reminds me of the weekends when I was young, watching I Love Lucy reruns while slurping on a bowl of Mama Lin’s chicken wonton noodle soup.

-Below is a basic recipe for Mama Lin’s chicken noodle soup as well as chicken wontons.
+Below is a basic recipe for Mama Lin’s chicken wonton noodle soup as well as chicken wontons.
 I hope digging into this bowl of noodle soup will bring you all the warm and fuzzy feelings as it did for me!

-HOW TO MAKE CHINESE CHICKEN NOODLE SOUP
+HOW TO MAKE CHINESE CHICKEN WONTON NOODLE SOUP

 TWO COOKING METHODS